MoscowMusic/Manual/README.md

 — Node.js and some modules.
 Here are the most important:</br>

 • @discord.js</br>
-• @yt-dlp</br>
+• @erela.js</br>
-• @ffmpeg</br>
+• @Lavalink</br>

 • We also use Spotify API.

 # ![image](https://i.imgur.com/iJX01fJ.png) Support
-— You can get any support via mail: support@moscowmusic.ml or find documentation on our website.
+— You can get any support via mail: support@moscowmusic.su or find documentation on our website.